johnevansuk/ietf/draft-ietf-opsawg-discardmodel/md/draft-ietf-opsawg-discardmodel-05.md

 4. Roll back a recent change to a device that might have caused the problem.
 5. Escalate to a network operator as a last resort.

-Precise signals of impact are crucial, as taking the wrong action can be worse than taking no action.
-For example, taking a congested device out of service can make congestion worse by moving the traffic to other links or devices, which are already congested.

-To detect whether device-reported discards indicate a problem and to determine what actions should be taken to mitigate the impact and remediate the cause, depends on four primary features of the packet loss signal:
+To be able to detect whether device-reported discards indicate a problem and to determine what actions should be taken to mitigate the impact and remediate the cause, depends on four primary features of the packet loss signal:

-FEATURE-LOSS-CAUSE:
+FEATURE-DISCARD-LOCATION:
-: The cause of the loss.
+: The location of the discards.

-FEATURE-LOSS-RATE:
+FEATURE-DISCARD-RATE:
-: The rate and/or degree of the loss.
+: The rate and/or magnitude of the discards.

-FEATURE-LOSS-DURATION:
+FEATURE-DISCARD-DURATION:
-: The duration of the loss.
+: The duration of the discards.

-FEATURE-LOSS-LOCATION:
+FEATURE-DISCARD-CLASS:
-: The location of the loss.
+: The type or class of discards.

-FEATURE-LOSS-RATE, FEATURE-LOSS-DURATION, and FEATURE-LOSS-LOCATION are already implicitly addressed with passive monitoring statistics, for example, obtained with MIB-II {{?RFC1213}} or YANG {{?RFC8343}}.
-FEATURE-LOSS-CAUSE, however, is explicitly dependent on the classification scheme used for packet loss reporting.
-The following information model defines a packet discard classification scheme to address this problem.
+FEATURE-LOSS-LOCATION, FEATURE-LOSS-RATE, and FEATURE-LOSS-DURATION, are implicitly provided by existing passive monitoring statistics, for example, defined by MIB-II {{?RFC1213}} or YANG {{?RFC8343}}.
+FEATURE-LOSS-CLASS, is dependent on the classification scheme used for discard reporting.
+The discard classification defined in {{?RFC1213}} or {{?RFC8343}} is insufficient to determine the correct action to mitigate the impact of unintended discards.
+The following information model defines a packet discard classification scheme which addresses this problem.

 Information Model   {#infomodel}
 =================

 Structure {#infomodel-structure}
 ---------
-The classification scheme is structured as a hierarchical tree that follows the structure: component/direction/type/layer/sub-type/sub-sub-type/.../metric.
+The classification schema is a hierarchical tree that follows the structure: component/direction/type/layer/sub-type/sub-sub-type/.../metric.
 The elements of the tree are defined as follows:

 - Component: Specifies where in the device the discards are accounted.
 It can be:
   - interface: discards of traffic to or from a specific network interface.